-₹ Lakhs Particulars For the year ended March 31, 2022 For the year ended March 31, 2021 Amount required to be spent by the Company during the year 168.10 153.04 Amount spent during the year on: (i) Construction/acquisition of any asset - - (ii) On purposes other than (i) above 213.75 157.24 (Excess)/Shortfall at the end of the year (45.65) (4.20) Total of previous year's (excess) / shortfall (49.85) - Contribution to a trust controlled by the Company - - The nature of CSR activities undertaken by the Company Eradication of hunger and poverty, promoting of education and rural development, disaster management including disaster relief, rehabilitation and reconstruction, promoting health care including preventive health care.
-Eradication of hunger and poverty, promoting of education and rural development, disaster management including disaster relief, rehabilitation and reconstruction.
+₹ Lakhs Particulars For the year ended March 31, 2022 For the year ended March 31, 2021 Amount required to be spent by the Company during the year 168.10 153.04 Amount spent during the year on: (i) Construction/acquisition of any asset - - (ii) On purposes other than (i) above 213.75 157.24 (Excess)/Shortfall at the end of the year (45.65) (4.20) Total of previous year's (excess) / shortfall (49.85) - Contribution to a trust controlled by the Company - - The nature of CSR activities undertaken by the Company Eradication of hunger Eradication of hunger and poverty, promoting and poverty, promoting of education and of education and rural development, rural development, disaster management disaster management including disaster including disaster relief, rehabilitation relief, rehabilitation and and reconstruction, reconstruction. promoting health care including preventive health care.